The Perfect 1, 2 or 3 Days in Gdansk Itinerary

 How Many Days in Gdansk?

-If you’re short on time and only have 1 day in Gdansk, you can explore the highlights of the city – including Gdansk’s picturesque historic center – eat a few delicious meals in the city and perhaps take a boat cruise on the Motlawa River.
+If you’re short on time and only have 1 day in Gdansk, you can explore the highlights of the city, eat a few delicious meals and perhaps take a boat cruise on the Motlawa River.

-With 2 days in Gdansk, you’ll be able to visit and wander the city at a much more leisurely pace, take a boat cruise along the Motlawa River, and learn further about the city, its history, and culture in one of Gdansk’s wonderful museums.
+I think that 2 days in Gdansk are ideal as you’ll be able to visit and wander the city at a much more leisurely pace, take a boat cruise along the Motlawa River, and learn further about the city, its history, and culture in one of the city’s wonderful museums.

 This is the perfect amount of time if you’re hoping to get the most out of the city without exploring further outwards of the city.